 Skip to main content

-A member of the firm’s administrative law and appellate teams, Sam has secured major wins at every level of the federal judiciary, including in precedent-setting cases involving the Administrative Procedure Act (APA), constitutional and statutory interpretation, voting rights, and federal appropriations law.
-He also provides strategic counsel to businesses facing high-stakes federal investigations, negotiations, and executive orders.
-Sam is a co-founder and editor of the firm’s Major Questions blog and frequently presents on administrative law and regulatory litigation topics.
+A member of the firm’s administrative law and appellate teams, Sam litigates significant matters at every level of the federal judiciary and provides strategic counsel to clients facing high-stakes federal investigations, negotiations, and other executive actions.
+He is a co-founder and editor of the firm’s Major Questions blog and frequently presents on developments in administrative law.

 Sam clerked for Judge Paul V. Niemeyer of the U.S. Court of Appeals for the Fourth Circuit and Judge Christopher R. Cooper of the U.S. District Court for the District of Columbia.
 He graduated magna cum laude from Harvard Law School, where he was an Executive Editor of the Harvard Law Review, and received degrees in economics and trumpet performance from Indiana University.
 He remains active in music as a member of the Capital City Symphony and as a grants panelist for the National Endowment for the Arts.